1990 Santam Bank Trophy: Regular season and title play-offs

 There were nine participating teams in the Santam Bank Trophy Division A. Teams played each other once over the course of the season, either at home or away.
-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.
 The top two teams in the division qualified for the title play-off finals.
 The team that finished first would play at home against the team that finished second.

 Log

 The final standings after the pool stage of the Santam Bank Trophy was as follows: